 Multidimensional Child Poverty (MDCP): A measure of child poverty that goes beyond income to capture deprivations across multiple dimensions of well-being, such as nutrition, health, education, water, sanitation, housing, and access to information.
 In this report, MDCP is assessed using a composite index based on the Kenya Demographic and Health Survey (KDHS), identifying children who experience multiple simultaneous deprivations, even if they are not income poor.

-eCEQ (Engendered Commitment to Equity): An extension of the CEQ (Commitment to Equity) framework that incorporates a gender lens into fiscal incidence analysis.
-The eCEQ approach examines how taxes and public spending affect men and women differently, considering intra-household dynamics, labor market participation, caregiving responsibilities, and access to public services.
+eCEQ (Engendered Commitment to Equity): An extension of the CEQ framework that incorporates a gender lens into fiscal incidence analysis.
+The eCEQ approach examines how taxes and public spending affect men and women differently, considering intra-household dynamics, labour market participation, caregiving responsibilities, and access to public services.
 It uses gender-disaggregated data and household typologies to assess whether fiscal policies reinforce or reduce gender inequalities.

-Executive Summary
+Executive summary

 Kenya’s economic growth has contributed to poverty reduction, but progress has slowed and remains uneven.
 Poverty is now less responsive to growth, and although rates were declining before the COVID-19 pandemic, the crisis reversed many of these gains, leaving poverty levels above pre-pandemic levels.
 Disparities persist, with higher poverty rates among rural populations, counties in the Arid and Semi-Arid Lands (ASALs), female-headed households, and children—particularly in terms of multidimensional poverty among children.
 While inequality in Kenya declined from a Gini coefficient of 0.47 in 2005/06 to 0.384 in 2022, this modest improvement reflects limited inclusivity in economic growth and contributes to the slow pace of poverty reduction.
-High unemployment, labor underutilization, and weak formal job creation continue to hinder broad-based economic progress.
-Unemployment rose from 2.6 percent in 2014 to 5.6 percent in 2023, disproportionately affecting youth and women.
-Despite a high labor force participation rate of 73.7 percent in 2021, most employment remains informal and characterized by low productivity.
+High unemployment, labour underutilization, and weak formal job creation continue to hinder broad-based economic progress.
+Unemployment rose from 2.6 per cent in 2014 to 5.6 per cent in 2023, disproportionately affecting youth and women.
+Despite a high labour force participation rate of 73.7 per cent in 2021, most employment remains informal and is characterized by low productivity.

-As a result, achieving Kenya’s Sustainable Development Goals (SDGs) targets of ending extreme poverty, halving poverty and ensuring equal rights and access to resources for all, especially the poor and vulnerable by 2030 remains a challenge.
-Fiscal space is further constrained by rising public debt, increased interest costs, a slowing economic growth and persistent poverty.
-These constraints have heightened public pressure for tax relief, as demonstrated by the Gen-Z-led protests of June 2024, which led to the withdrawal of the Finance Bill 2024.
+As a result, achieving Kenya’s Sustainable Development Goals (SDGs) targets of ending extreme poverty, halving poverty and ensuring equal rights and access to resources for all, especially the poor and vulnerable by 2030, remains a challenge.
+Fiscal space is further constrained by rising public debt, increased interest costs, slowing economic growth and persistent poverty.
+These constraints have heightened public pressure for tax relief, as demonstrated by the Generation Z-led protests of 2024, which led to the withdrawal of the Finance Bill 2024.
 Despite these challenges, the current context underscores the urgent need for a fiscal strategy that restores public finances, rebuilds confidence, promotes inclusive growth, and drives social progress.

-Reducing inequality and poverty is also a central national priority as underscored in the Kenya Vision 2030 and successive Medium Term Plans.
-Through its long-term development blueprint, the Kenya Vision 2030, Kenya has committed to realise equity and poverty eradication by promoting broad-based access to public services and income-generating opportunities, while ensuring fairness in resource distribution and political representation, especially among vulnerable and marginalized groups.
-In line with this long-term development agenda, Kenya has over the years implemented fiscal policies—including personal income and indirect taxes, as well as investments in education, healthcare, and social protection programs such as cash transfers—to address poverty and inequality.
+Reducing inequality and poverty is also a central national priority as underscored in the Kenya Vision 2030 and successive Medium-Term Plans.
+Through its long-term development blueprint, the Kenya Vision 2030, Kenya has committed to realize equity and poverty eradication by promoting broad-based access to public services and income-generating opportunities, while ensuring fairness in resource distribution and political representation, especially among vulnerable and marginalized groups.
+In line with this long-term development agenda, Kenya has over the years implemented fiscal policies—including personal income and indirect taxes, as well as investments in education, healthcare, and social protection programmes such as cash transfers—to address poverty and inequality.
 Despite these efforts, the inclusivity of growth remains limited, and the impact of fiscal policy on poverty and inequality reduction is mixed.
 This report assesses whether Kenya is effectively leveraging fiscal policy to meet its poverty and inequality reduction goals, examining the distributional impact of taxation and public spending at both national and subnational levels, with attention to gender and children.